aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 ## Step 10

 Ok, so what do we do if there are not enough `:` in `identifier`?
-Dafny does not have a ability to `throw`.
+Dafny does not have a ability to `throw` an exception.
 The return type in Dafny is a contract or postcondition.
-That means that we MUST return an `AwsKmsArn`.
+That means that with the current function signature, we MUST return an `AwsKmsArn` no matter what.

 What we need is a way to express failure.
-Dafny has a way to do this,
+Dafny has a way to do this.
-you can read about [failure compatible types here](https://dafny.org/dafny/DafnyRef/DafnyRef#sec-update-failure) if you like.
+You can read about [failure compatible types here](https://dafny.org/dafny/DafnyRef/DafnyRef#sec-update-failure) if you like.
-But we will go over everything you need here.
+But we will go over everything you need.

 First we need a type that can express the difference between `Success` and `Failure`.
-In the `Wrappers` the `Result` type does exactly this.
+In the `Wrappers` module defined in the `include.dfy` file, the `Result` type does exactly this.
 It takes 2 type parameters.
 One for the `Success` and the other for `Failure`[^monad]